Khrysis-aard/plugins/README.md

 CycleCastSpells - Allows you to create lists of spells to cast from using simple commands.
 Make as many dif types of list and define your own command to cast through it.

-ft2_portal plugin - has riddles built in so no need for both plugins but Thief class is required for functionality to work
+FT2_portal plugin - Help rerun the goal from Task 9 to the end for the portal.
+Has riddles built in so no need for both plugins

 Practice_all_or_list - Practice all or practice just things from lists you make.
 Keep up with only what you want to practice.